Kartikey-V/COVID-19-Detection-with-Chest-X-Ray-using-ResNet/README.md

 Classification using Pre Trained ResNet-18 model
 ![Before Training](Screenshots/BeforeTraining.png)

-Classification after Trained ResNet-18 model
+Classification after Training ResNet-18 model
 ![After Training](Screenshots/AfterTraining.png)

 After Training the model, it is exported as a .pth file which is now portable and ready to classify Chest X-Ray images.